handmadecode/quill/README.md

     apply plugin: 'org.myire.quill.all'

-Note that the 'all' plugin applies both the Ivy Module plugin and the Maven Import plugin.
+Note that the 'all' plugin applies both the Ivy Import plugin and the Maven Import plugin.
 The use cases where a project uses both Ivy and Maven are probably rare, and most of the time neither of them is probably needed.

+The 'all' plugin also applies plugins that either require a Java version greater than 8 (the Module Info plugin), or have limited functionality with Java versions greater than 8 (the Cobertura and JDepend Additions plugins).
+This is most likely not a good mix in the majority of the use cases.

-For this majority of the use cases the 'core' plugin is a better choice.
-It applies all plugins except for the Ivy Module plugin and the Maven Import plugin:
+Most of the time the 'core' plugin is a better choice.
+It applies all plugins except for the
+ - Ivy Import plugin
+ - Maven Import plugin
+ - Module Info plugin
+ - Cobertura plugin
+ - JDepend Additions plugin

+The excluded plugins can then be added explicitly as required:

     apply plugin: 'org.myire.quill.core'
+    apply plugin: 'org.myire.quill.moduleinfo'

 ### XSL transformation reports